 Does this update affect other battle modes?

-Yes, Niantic redesigned the core battle system to strengthen the foundations of all battle modes while maintaining a fast and responsive experience.
+Yes.
+Niantic rebuilt the core battle system, so the changes apply across all battle modes while keeping combat fast and responsive.